Renfrewshire Council

 How to recycle your garden waste

-If you'd like us to collect your garden waste from your home, you need to pay for a permit.
+If you'd like us to collect your garden waste from your home, you need to pay for a garden waste permit.

-A permit costs £40 per brown bin, and you can buy an additional brown bin and permit if you need more than one.
+A permit costs £40 per brown bin.
+You can buy an additional brown bin if you need more than one.
+If you buy an additional brown bin, then you must buy an additional permit for it.

 Apply for a garden waste permit.